Sunflower Growing Guide

 1.3 Sunflower Cultivation Advantages

-- It improves soil structure and is incorporated into crop rotation with cereals or legumes.
+Improves soil structure and integrates well into crop rotations with cereals or legumes.

 2. Botanical Characteristics and Physiology